A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 \section{Methodology}

-The design, development, and testing of MAVIL was split into four phases.
-At first, questions were generated and placed within a digital survey format.
+The design and testing of MdamV were split into four phases.
+At first, questions were developed in a theory-driven approach (see Sec.~\ref{sec:Question Batteries}) and placed within a digital survey format.
 Then, in two phases of qualitative testing, the assessment was presented to eight participants.
-Semi-structured interviews allowed us to gain insights into the validity of MAVIL questions and were followed by iterative development.
-Finally, the assessment was completed by 438 respondents representative of Austria's age groups from 18 to 74 years and male-female gender distribution.
-Please note that MAVIL was designed in the surveyed country's primary language (German) and tested in this language version.
-The assessment questions were translated into English for this publication without testing this language adaption.
+Semi-structured interviews allowed us to gain insights into the validity of MdamV questions, which were followed by iterative development.
+Finally, the assessment was completed by 438 respondents representing the Austrian population's age groups, from 18 to 74 years, and their male-female gender distribution.
+MdamV was developed and tested in the country's primary language.
+The English version presented here is a translation and has not been tested.
+The original questions are made available at an anonymized link (to be provided in the camera-ready version).